 Photos are memorable

-- it is easier for people to remember a photo that an text
+- It is easier for people to remember a photo than an text.

 Photos make connections

 - Let your photos connect your products and services to the environment where they are produced: how they are made and by whom.
 Focus on the natural aspects, on sustainability and how they are creating wellbeing for your customers for you and the community.

 - A profile image style is a visual language that gives your potential customers the right feelings and connection to what you aim to communicate.
 Photos are one of the most efficient tools in marketing.
 Each photo communicate many words.
 That is why it is good to be aware of what message you communicate with your photos.
 Your visual language should also differentiate you from other actors and other types of tourism.

 - The mental and emotional impact from a photo happens almost instantly.